priyamtejaswin/tensorflow-DeViSE/README.md

 2. Tried to hack using theano.<br>
 3. Tried to hack using tensorflow.<br><br>

-The paper's objective (as described in Section 3) is to *"leverage semantic knowledge learned in the text domain, and transfer it to a model trained for visual object recognition"*, which is exactly what I did...sort of.<br><br>
+The paper's objective (as described in Section 3) is to *"leverage semantic knowledge learned in the text domain, and transfer it to a model trained for visual object recognition"*, which is exactly what I did...sort of.

 Before you start ranting about my software development skills, I want to reiterate that its a crude implementation of the paper and also, I was developing/testing this on my Dell laptop which has a ATI graphics card (bye bye CUDA).
 My definition of success for this project was to make something which (1)works and (2)decreases the error.
 I'm putting the code online because I could not find beginner level code for using/hacking recurrent neural networks.
 This "work" is a result of repeatedly editing(and breaking) the RNN language model examples available with tensorflow.
 Hopefully, someone can use this to start their own RNN experiments.